 top of page

-Madame Nhu?
+Who is Madame Nhu?

 Fiery, creative and uncompromising, chef-founder Nhu has a reputation of being the "dragon lady" of the kitchen.
 These days she has taken a step back to focus on product and business development to much of the kitchen staff's relief.
 She is often seen roaming the backstreets of Asia in search of inspiration and good food.